 Lemitar is a tiny town located in the state of New Mexico.
 With a population of 346 people and just one neighborhood, Lemitar is the 142nd largest community in New Mexico.

-When you are in Lemitar, you'll notice that it is more blue-collar than most other communities in America.
-53.76% of Lemitar’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Lemitar is generally considered to be a blue-collar town.
+53.76% of the Lemitar workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Lemitar is a town of transportation and shipping workers, service providers, and sales and office workers.
 There are especially a lot of people living in Lemitar who work in healthcare suport services (46.24%), office and administrative support (0.00%), and sales jobs (0.00%).

 The per capita income in Lemitar in 2022 was $25,881, which is middle income relative to New Mexico, and lower middle income relative to the rest of the US.
 This equates to an annual income of $103,524 for a family of four.